-Download this picture-based poetry resource to help differentiate poetry writing for your students.
+Download the picture-based poetry resource featured below to help differentiate poetry writing for your students.

 5. Close Reading

-Looking for a more traditional lesson on word choice and poetry?
+Looking for more traditional poetry lessons?
 Sometimes we kill a poem by asking students to read it and analyze it for everything under the sun.
 I’ve had more luck with close reading and poetry when I focus on one specific target.

 With this lesson, students read and re-read short poems, analyzing them through a specific lens.
 For instance, how does the poet’s word choice impact the reader’s overall experience?
 How do the connotations and denotations of important words establish the mood?